 Every week our staff and students come together to make important decisions that affect our community.
 Through consensus decision making, they learn the importance of speaking their personal truth and listening to others.
 By empowering them to make decisions that have long lasting impact, our students actually build our community and learn to respect each other through their differences.

 They make decisions that affect both their daily lives and the future of the school for years to come.
 Topics include:

 - Social dynamics of the student community

 - Divestment of the school’s investment fund from the fossil fuel industry

 - Philosophical and moral implications of raising and slaughtering livestock

 Much of the work our school is done in smaller committees.
 In these smaller groups, students feel confident to voice their opinions about the daily management of the school.
 By giving them ownership over a particular aspect of community, they are provided a space to collectively problem-solve.
 They feel a sense of responsibility to the entire student body and a validation through participation.

-Student committees meet each week to craft proposals to be presented in All School Meeting.
-Committees include:
+Student committees meet as needed to craft proposals to be presented in All School Meeting.
+Committees in the past include: